 Mix 1 cup of sea salt with ½ cup of melted coconut oil, then add 5-7 drops of essential oil (I like to use a citrus one), mix again and store in an airtight container.
 Rub a £2 coin size amount on your hands and rinse off.
 You should quickly notice the difference!

-Ingredients: Soil association approved and organically approved natural, coarse sea salt
+Ingredients: Soil association approved natural, coarse sea salt

 Contains no processing aids or additives.